omniauth/omniauth-saml/README.md

 * `:idp_sso_target_url` - The URL to which the authentication request should be sent.
   This would be on the identity provider. **Required**.

+* `:idp_cert` - The identity provider's certificate in PEM format.
+Takes precedence over the fingerprint option below.
+This option or `:idp_cert_fingerprint` must be present.

-* `:idp_cert_fingerprint` - The certificate fingerprint, e.g. "90:CC:16:F0:8D:...".
+* `:idp_cert_fingerprint` - The SHA1 fingerprint of the certificate, e.g.
+  "90:CC:16:F0:8D:...".
 This is provided from the identity provider when setting up the relationship.
-  Optional.
+This option or `:idp_cert` must be present.

 * `:name_identifier_format` - Describes the format of the username required by this application.
 If you need the email address, use "urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress".